DirectoryTree/ImapEngine/readme.md

 $messages = $inbox->messages()
     ->withHeaders() // Enable fetching message headers.
     ->withFlags() // Enable fetching message flags.
-    ->withBody() // Enable fetching message bodies.
+    ->withBody() // Enable fetching message bodies (including attachments).
     ->get();
 ```

 > [!important]
-> It's paramount to understand that the `get()` method fetches all messages in the folder, and will be slow for large mailboxes.
+> It's paramount to understand that, without any query criteria specified, the `get()` method fetches all messages
-> When working with large mailboxes, consider using since(), and other criteria filters to limit the number of messages
+> in the folder by default, and will be slow for large mailboxes.
+When working with large mailboxes, consider
+> using `since($date)`, and other criteria filters to limit the number of messages your IMAP server returns,
-> your IMAP server returns, along with pagination or chunking to avoid memory issues.
+> along with pagination or chunking to avoid possible memory issues.
+>
+> You may also consider restricting the parts of the message you fetch using `withHeaders()`, `withFlags()`, and `withBody()`.
+> This will reduce the amount of data fetched from the server, and speed up your queries.
 >
 > A typical approach when dealing with large mailboxes is to store all messages (either in a cache or DB)
 > once, and then only fetch new messages since the last time the mailbox was checked.